cmwang-cottageclothing/semantic-ui-prac/Readme.md

 WORKDIR /app
 ```

-Build the image with a tag semantic-ui.
+Build the image with a appropriate tag.
+The tag used here is `semantic-ui`.

 The command to run the container is: